bry-guy/bry-guy/README.md

 :evergreen_tree: I live in the Pacific Northwest.

-Enjoying life with my partner :woman: Riley and our cat :smile_cat: Elaine.
+Enjoying life with my wife :woman: Riley and our cats :smile_cat: 😸 Elaine and Cosmo.